Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones average 75.5 points per game (30th in college basketball) while allowing 64.1 per outing (176th in college basketball).
+- The Cyclones average 75.5 points per game (30th in college basketball) while giving up 64.1 per contest (176th in college basketball).
 They have a +353 scoring differential overall and outscore opponents by 11.4 points per game.

-- With 73.3 points per game in Big 12 tilts, Iowa State is averaging 2.2 fewer points per game in conference games compared to its overall average (75.5 PPG).
+- With 73.3 points per game in Big 12 action, Iowa State is putting up 2.2 fewer points per game in conference games compared to its overall average (75.5 PPG).

-- Offensively, the Cyclones have fared better in home games this year, putting up 78.1 points per game, compared to 73.8 per game on the road.
+- When playing at home, the Cyclones are posting 4.3 more points per game (78.1) than they are when playing on the road (73.8).

-- The Cyclones have been putting up 74.5 points per game in their last 10 times on the court, an average that's slightly lower than the 75.5 they've scored over the course of the 2022-23 campaign.
+- The Cyclones have been scoring 74.5 points per game in their last 10 times on the court, an average that's slightly lower than the 75.5 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.